gOo0s3/Raycasting/README.md

 # Raycasting
-A friend of mine and me built this raycaster in pure x86 TASM assembly.
+A friend of mine and I built this raycaster in pure x86 TASM assembly.

 # Notes
 * This program is made for the DOSBox Emulator.